BEE4850/ex-week07/README.md

-# Exercise 4:  Distributions and Extreme Values
+# Exercise 7:  Monte Carlo Simulation

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This is the repository for Exercise 4 for [BEE 4850](https://viveks.me/simulation-data-analysis), taught at [Cornell University](https://cornell.edu) in Spring 2024 by [Vivek Srikrishnan](https://viveks.me).
+This is the repository for Exercise 7 for [BEE 4850](https://viveks.me/simulation-data-analysis), taught at [Cornell University](https://cornell.edu) in Spring 2024 by [Vivek Srikrishnan](https://viveks.me).

-If enrolled in the class, a PDF of the completed exercise, **with all cells evaluated if a notebook**, should be submitted to Gradescope *no later* than Friday, February 16, 2024, at 9:00pm.
+If enrolled in the class, a PDF of the completed exercise, **with all cells evaluated if a notebook**, should be submitted to Gradescope *no later* than Friday, March 8, 2024, at 9:00pm.
 50% will be deducted if the notebook is submitted up to 24 hours late.

 ## Learning Objectives

 After completing this lab, students will be able to:

-- evaluate the appropriateness of different probability distributions to fit a distribution of extreme values;
+- conduct simple Monte Carlo simulations;
-- compare the goodness-of-fit of different distributions.
+- compare the Monte Carlo outcomes from two different input distributions.

 ## Repository Overview

 The repository consists of the following files:

-- `ex04.ipynb`: Jupyter Notebook for the exercise.
+- `ex07.ipynb`: Jupyter Notebook for the exercise.
 Students should create code or Markdown blocks as necessary to answer questions, or can write their code and solutions in a different file format.
 - `Project.toml`, `Manifest.toml`: Julia environment files.
 These should just work, but feel free to add other packages as needed using the `Pkg` package manager.
-- `ex04.qmd`: Source file for Jupyter notebook generation.
+- `ex07.qmd`: Source file for Jupyter notebook generation.
 You could modify this file to write your solution if you want to use [Quarto](https://quarto.org/).
 - `LICENSE`: This material is licensed using the MIT license.
 You can ignore this for working on the problem set.
 - `README.md`: This file.
 You shouldn't need to touch this.
 - `.gitignore`: This tells `git` what files to ignore.
 You shouldn't need to touch this.